Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: Domain Walls in a SSH Lattice

-In our case, we first probe the effect of a series of domain walls in the 2DSSH model each of which changes the sign of the hopping modulation at the DW position $i_0=(x_0,y_0)$ in the manner:
+A vortex potential in a honeycomb or Kagome lattice can be given in polar coordinates as $\Delta_{\l}({\bf r})=\Delta(r)e^{il\theta}$ where $l$ denotes the vorticity\cite{hou,chen}.
+In Ref.\cite{chen}, the vortex potential is considered to be $\Delta({\bf r})=\Delta_{0}\tanh(r/\xi)e^{-i\theta}$ with $\Delta_{0}$ and $\xi$ representing the strength and size of vortex core.
+In our case of a 2D square lattice, we first probe the effect of two lines of domain walls in the 2D SSH model (see Fig.\ref{fig6}(a)) which undergo changes in the sign of the hopping modulation at the DW positions given as:

-where $\delta_i$ ($\delta_j$) is the hopping modulation for hopping along $x~(y)$ at $x=ia~(y=ja)$ respectively. $d_0$, $\xi$ and $a$ represent the maximum strength of the modulation, the width of the domain wall (DW) and the lattice constant respectively.
-So it indicates two perpendicular lines of DWs at $x=i_0$ and $y=j_0$ that intersect at $i_{0}~(j_0)$ which we can call the center of DWs.
+Here $\delta_i$ ($\delta_j$) is the hopping modulation for hopping along $x~(y)$ at $x=ia~(y=ja)$ respectively. $d_0$, $\xi$ and $a$ represent the maximum strength of the modulation, the width of the domain wall (DW) and the lattice constant respectively.
+So it indicates two perpendicular lines of DWs at $x=i_0a$ and $y=j_0a$ that intersect at $(x,y)=(i_{0},j_0)a$ which we can call the center of DWs, as demonstrated for $\theta=\pi$ by the cartoon in Fig.\ref{fig6}(a) where different colors (length) of bonds represent different signs (strengths) of modulations $\delta_i,\delta_j$'s.
 In the present study, we typically consider $i_0=j_0=L/2$, though results for other DW positions are reported as well.
-In 1D such a DW separates the two dimerized phases and the Hamiltonian exhibits fractionalized zero modes at the location of the domain wall\cite{domain}.